Wisdom Tooth Extractions

 We may request a CBCT scan, at an additional cost.
 This is to be completed prior to the extraction appointment to assess the full position of the tooth and its proximity to the ID nerve.
 This is to ensure we reduce the risk of nerve injury.

 The extraction procedure will then depend on the type of impaction you have.
-You might need to be referred to a specialist dental surgeon.
+You might need to be referred to a specialist dental surgeon at the hospital.

 If the extraction is to be carried out at Larkham House you will be given local anaesthetic injections to numb the area so that you will only experience pressure during its removal.